dimitri-yatsenko/datajoint-python/docs/src/concepts/data-model.md

 ## Relational data model

 The **relational model** is a way of thinking about data as sets and operations on sets.
-Formalized almost a half-century ago ([Codd, 1969](https://dl.acm.org/citation.cfm?doid=362384.362685)).
-The relational data model is one of the most powerful and precise ways to store and manage structured data.
-At its core, this model organizes all data into tables--representing mathematical relations---where each table consists of rows (representing mathematical tuples) and columns (often called attributes).
+Formalized half a century ago by Edgar F. Codd (@10.1145/362384.36268), the relational data model is one of the most powerful and precise ways to define and manage structured data.
+At its core, this model organizes all data into tables---representing mathematical relations---where each table consists of rows (mathematical tuples) and columns (attributes).

 ### Core principles of the relational data model

 **Data representation:**
-  Data are represented and manipulated in the form of relations.
+  Data are represented and manipulated in the form of relations (mathematical sets).
   A relation is a set (i.e. an unordered collection) of entities of values for each of the respective named attributes of the relation.
-  Base relations represent stored data while derived relations are formed from base relations through query expressions.
+  Base relations represent stored data while derived relations are formed from base relations through relational operators.
-  A collection of base relations with their attributes, domain constraints, uniqueness constraints, and referential constraints is called a schema.
+  A collection of base relations with their attributes, domain constraints, uniqueness constraints, and referential constraints is called a [schema](../design/schema.md).

 **Domain constraints:**
   Each attribute (column) in a table is associated with a specific attribute domain (or